The Stylic Monoid: The stylic monoid

 Hence each element of $\Styl(A)$ is represented by a tableau which has strictly increasing rows (and columns are evidently strictly increasing, too).

 We note that this set of tableaux is not bijectively mapped onto $\Styl(A)$ (only surjectively).
-Indeed, the smallest example of two such distinct tableaux which are mapped onto the same element of $\Styl(A)$ are shown in Figure \ref{cabd} and \ref{cdab}.
+Indeed, an example of two such distinct tableaux which are mapped onto the same element of $\Styl(A)$ are shown in Figure \ref{cabd} and \ref{cdab}.